HectorBernstorff/weather-app/README.md

 # Weather Application

-Weather Application is a modern weather app built using Vite, TypeScript, React.js, Tailwind CSS, and the OpenWeatherMap API.
+Weather Application is a modern weather app built using Vite, React.js, javaScript and the OpenWeatherMap API.
 It provides real-time weather updates for your current location and any location you choose.

 ## Live Demo